Philadelphia Preliminary Hearings Lawyer

-If you choose to waive your preliminary hearing, it means you are choosing to forgo the opportunity to hear the evidence against you.
-This is done frequently outside of Philadelphia County, because you receive favorable consideration from the District Attorney's Office, such as dropping charges, reducing bail, or admission into a diversionary program, such as ARD or Section 17 probation.
+If you instead choose to waive your Preliminary Hearing, it means you are choosing to forgo the opportunity to hear the evidence against you.
+This is done frequently outside of Philadelphia County, because you receive favorable consideration from the District Attorney’s Office, such as them dropping charges, reducing bail, or admission into a diversionary program, such as ARD or Section 17 probation.

-In these cases, you are trading your right to hear the evidence for something in return.
+In these cases, you are trading your right to hear the evidence in order to receive something in return.
 Judges, prosecutors, and police often encourage this in minor cases, or when they want to cut you a break.

 What to Expect if You Don’t Waive Your Hearing

-If you waive your preliminary hearing or the charges are held over, the Court will give you a date for what is called a "Formal Arraignment."
-This type of hearing occurs in the Court of Common Pleas and is generally anywhere from one to three months after your preliminary hearing.
-After your formal arraignment, your case will proceed to trial, depending on how the county you are arrested in handles criminal cases.
+If you waive your Preliminary Hearing or the charges are held over, the Court will give you a date for what is called a “Formal Arraignment.”
+This type of hearing occurs in the Court of Common Pleas and is generally anywhere from one to three months after your Preliminary Hearing.
+After your formal arraignment, your case will proceed to trial, depending on how the county in which you were arrested manages criminal cases.

 Quick Preliminary Hearing Facts

-•- This is not a court for guilt or innocence.
+- This is not a court for the determination of guilt or innocence.

-•- The witness' credibility cannot be called into question.
+- The witness’ credibility cannot be called into question in this context.

-•- You have a right to witnesses on, but limited to showing that a crime did not occur and that there's no possible connection to you.
+- You have a right to call on witnesses, but limited to showing that a crime did not occur and/or that there’s no possible connection to you.

 Why Should I Hire a Lawyer?

-Given how bad the deck is stacked against an accused person at a preliminary hearing, why should you bother hiring a lawyer for the hearing?
+Given how bad the deck is stacked against an accused person at a Preliminary Hearing, why should you bother hiring an attorney for the hearing?

-Call the Law Offices of Greg Prosmushkin today for a free consultation.
-Our experienced criminal defense attorneys can help you navigate from the start of your criminal case, to the end.
-We encourage you to call us for your free consultation by calling 215-437-3058 (Philadelphia)
+Call The Law Offices of Greg Prosmushkin, P.C. today for a free consultation.
+Our experienced Criminal Defense Attorneys can help you navigate from the start of your criminal case, to the end.
+We encourage you to call us for your free consultation by calling 215-543-7220 (Philadelphia Criminal Defense Lawyer).